 every undertaker and native of 1000 acres, should be bound within three years to build a castle, of 30 foot in length, and 20 ft in breadth, and 25 feet in ht of stones or brick with lime, and encompassed with a baune of ston, or brick, with lime … And every proportion of 1000 acres to have a Manor with Court Baron and Leet…

-In 1627, William sold his lands to Thomas Roper, kt..
+In 1627, William sold his plantation holdings to Thomas Roper, kt.
 The Crown had made it clear that it would not allow undertakers to sell their plantations to other undertakers to prevent the ownership of land being consolidated in a few hands.
-Still, a year later, in 1628, Roper sold William's estate to Sir Lawrence Parsons, who was one of the other three principal undertakers in Ely O'Carroll.
+Still, a year later, in 1628, Roper sold William’s estate to Sir Lawrence Parsons, who was one of the other three principal undertakers in Ely O’Carroll.
 Newton remained in the hands of the Parsons family from that time until 1922.

 Hereunder lieth the body of that godly and vertuous woeman Jeane Sincler, the wife of Thom(as) Cairnes of Parsonstowne who departed this life 7 of December 1634.

-Some 400 years after William Sinclair had built Newton Manor Court, Brendan Parsons, the current Earl of Ross, and Peter Sinclair, the great great grandson of William Sinclair of Newry, are forming the Newton Manor Court Trust to preserve the ruins of this unique plantation house.
-Over the coming years, the Trust will undertake work to ensure that it survives for future generations.
+Some 400 years after William Sinclair had Newton Manor Court built, Brendan Parsons, the current Earl of Ross, with the help of Peter Sinclair, the great great grandson of William Sinclair of Newry, purchased Newton Manor Court from the local farmer to save the ruins from further deterioration.